Notes on the Geography of The Eastern United States: Manhattan: Wall Street Goes Residential

 For almost 70 years after its completion in 1902, this building at 25 Broad Street was Paine Webber's headquarters.
 Now redeveloped by Swig Equities, it's 346 apartments.

-The nearby Woolworth Building, completed in 1913, was sold by Woolworth in 1998 to Witkoff Group, which set out to convert it, too, to apartments.
+The nearby Woolworth Building, completed in 1913, was sold by Woolworth in 1998 to the Witkoff Group, which set out to convert it, too, mostly to apartments.

 Some of those apartments will have better views than others.

 To its north, a grim exercise in mimicry, like a digital copy of a great singer's voice.
 The building, at 250 Broadway, was designed by Emery Roth and completed in 1962.
 Ironically, it is the home of the city's housing authority.

 Across the Hudson River, a huge tower by Cesar Pelli rises at 30 Hudson Street and houses Goldman Sachs.
 No matter how high it rises, it still looks lost.
 New Jersey just isn't Manhattan.